BONUS MATERIAL: Download my FREE sleep chart HERE that has ALL my suggested wake windows, sleep totals, and nap totals for babies ages 0 until age 5!

 The 2-3-4 nap schedule is a suggested framework to put your baby on who is napping twice a day.
 According to this schedule, your baby should be up for 2 hours before they go down for their first nap.
 3 hours after that morning nap ends, your baby goes back down for their second nap.
 And then 4 hours after your baby wakes up from their second nap, it’s time for bedtime.

 I should note that this framework is specifically geared towards babies over the age of 6 months.
 According to proponents of this schedule, babies on this schedule should be napping approximately 3 hours each day.

 Hey Eva- should I use the 2 3 4 nap schedule for my baby?

 Thanks for asking!
 Generally speaking, I’m not a huge fan of the 2-3-4 schedule.
-It’s not something I ever suggest as a starting point because it doesn’t work with most babies.
-And here’s why:
+While this 2 nap schedule might work well for some easy-going babies, it’s not something I suggest for any baby from the get go.

 1) Most babies by 6 months of age still need 3 naps.

 The average 6 month-old baby can only be awake for 2-2.5 hours before becoming tired again.
 This means that most 6 month-olds will be VERY overtired on a 2 nap schedule due to the larger wake windows required to make any 2 nap schedule work, let alone the 2-3-4 nap schedule.
 And when a baby becomes overtired, this usually leads to MASSIVE sleep challenges.

 The reality is that most 6 month-old babies require a 3 nap schedule until closer to the 8 month-mark (corrected) when they are ready to transition from 3 to 2 naps.
 This is because by 8 months of age, most babies can legitimately pull off bigger, 3-3.5 hour wake windows without becoming overtired.